tadesouaiaia/prsWorkshop-website/docs/tut_plink.md

 TO BE REVEALED LATER!!

-# Practical 2

-## Introduction to PLINK II: Performing QC & GWAS
+# Performing QC & GWAS (Part II)

-## Key Learning Outcomes

-After completing this practical, you should be able to:
+Here we will work on the following skills:

 1. Generate summaries of the data needed for QC
 2. Apply QC thresholds
 3. Perform GWAS

 ## Generate summaries to perform QC